hreflang="en-us"

 When investing non-traditional assets within a self-directed IRA, it’s crucial that investors understand all associated risks, such as lack of liquidity, high fees, and potential fraud, as well as difficulty in valuing them.

-If they are planning to retire people should use the strategy that meets their personal financial goals while simultaneously managing risks and return.
-The process could include a number of strategies or retirement accounts - yet another reason to speak with a financial adviser or tax professional to assist in the process.
+In planning their retirement, individuals should employ strategies that meet their individual financial goals while simultaneously managing the risk and returns.
+The process could include a number of retirement accounts or strategies - another reason to consult an advisor in the field of finance or a tax professional in this regard.

 Conclusion